jacobszpz/youclan/README.md

 Due to time constraints a "friend" system could not be implemented.
 Ideally the left bar should show the user's friends/contacts.
-Currently it lists every user registered in the site.
+Currently it lists every user registered on the site.